Why Sell on Wechat?

 - ‘Red packet’ payments via WeChat pay as reimbursements for spending larger amounts in store.

-Consider that WeChat followers are active participants (far more so than on Facebook) and like to engage with brands in a different way, they are far less sceptical of marketing efforts in China as the whole ‘shebang’ is a relatively new phenomenon.
+Consider that WeChat followers are active participants (far more so than on Facebook) and like to engage with brands in their own way.